Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 Basic scalp massage technique:

-- Start with clean or dry hair – whichever you prefer
+- Start with clean or dry hair – both work well; choose what you prefer

-- Use fingertips (not nails) or your scalp massager
+- Use your fingertips (not fingernails) or your scalp massager

-- Apply gentle to medium pressure – should feel good, not painful
+- Apply gentle to medium pressure – the sensation should feel good, not painful

-- Use circular motions, moving across the entire scalp
+- Use circular motions, moving systematically across the entire scalp

-- Pay attention to the base of the skull and temples
+- Pay special attention to the base of the skull and temples, where tension often accumulates

 - Massage for 5-10 minutes daily for best results